Skip to Content

 You should not have to bear the financial burden of medical bills, lost wages, and other expenses related to an accident that wasn't your fault.
 When you are injured due to another party’s negligence, you have the right to file a personal injury lawsuit and seek damages.

-At Matthews & Associates, our skilled New York personal injury lawyers are prepared to aggressively enforce your rights and fight tirelessly to secure the compensation you deserve.
 Whether you were injured in a car accident or because of dangerous conditions on someone else’s property, we understand how to effectively advocate for you and hold responsible parties accountable.
-Our team has obtained significant financial compensation for thousands of clients and is ready to put our experience to work for you.
+Our team has obtained significant financial compensation for thousands of clients across the country and is ready to put our experience to work for you.

 Call (888) 923-7001 or contact us online to schedule a free initial consultation today.
-You will only owe legal fees if we win.

 Let Us Start Fighting For You READY TO TAKE ON YOUR CASE IN NEW YORK